arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 Upload the program to the Opta™ controller and **open the Arduino IDE Serial Monitor to start the firmware update process**.

-***__Make sure the Arduino IDE Serial Monitor is open before beginning the firmware update.__ The Opta™ controller will not proceed with the firmware update until the Serial Monitor is ready to display messages and prompt you to manually grant the update process.***
+***__Ensure the Arduino IDE Serial Monitor is open before starting the firmware update.__ The Opta™ controller will wait until the Serial Monitor is open, displays messages, and prompts you to confirm the update process manually.***

 ![Firmware update process](assets/fw-update-serial.png)

-If your expansion is updatable, the Serial Monitor will display its current firmware version and the new version available for the update.
+If your expansion is updatable, the Serial Monitor will display its current firmware and the new version that is available for the update.

 ![Firmware version listing](assets/fw-update-serial-2.png)